mrDoctorWho/ejabberd_mod_apns/README.md

 **Compatibility**:

-The module works fine with Ejabberd 16 up to 16.09.
+The module works fine with recent ejabberd versions.

-For the older ones, checkout the *ejabberd14* branch.
+For the older ones, checkout the *ejabberd14* and *ejabberd16* branches.